mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the new barons, marquises, counts and dukes assigned to these territories.
-Local administrative control was given to new members of the peerage, providing an acid test for the Emperor’s distributed management model.
+Local administrative control was given to new members of the peerage, providing an acid test for the Emperor's distributed management model.

 Pirates and reavers still roamed much of Imperial